php-http/documentation/integrations/symfony-bundle.rst

     // will be the same as ``httplug.client.my_guzzle5``
     $httpClient = $this->container->get('httplug.client');

 The bundle has client factory services that you can use to build your client.
 If you need a very custom made client you could create your own factory service implementing ``Http\HttplugBudle\ClientFactory\ClientFactory``.
-The build in services are:
+The built-in services are:

 * ``httplug.factory.curl``
 * ``httplug.factory.guzzle5``